FadhilPM/tp/docs/UserGuide.md

 * Deletes the contact at the specified `INDEX` **or** with the specified `PHONE`.
 * The `INDEX` refers to the index number shown in the displayed contact list and **must be a positive integer** (1, 2, 3, …).
+* The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).
 * The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current displayed contact list.
 * **One and only one** of `INDEX` or `p/PHONE` must be provided.